rihcur/rihcur.github.io/index.md

 Hey there!
-I am Ruchir Ravishankar, a recent graduate from the University of Cincinnati.
+I am Ruchir Ravishankar, MS Aerospace Engg., a recent graduate from the University of Cincinnati.
-I obtained my Master's of Science in Aerospace Engineering.
 Please reach out to me at ravishrr@mail.uc.edu, or visit my LinkedIn: www.linkedin.com/in/rihcur.

 Thank you for visiting.